Payroll Software Company Migrates Microsoft Servers to AWS

 As a result of this low adoption, their datacenters were becoming a substantial cost to maintain proper upkeep, so they adopted a “cloud first” strategy to relieve this burden.
 They wanted to “get out of the datacenter business” and leverage the benefits of cloud to move their software to a full SaaS model, establishing greater flexibility and scalability against IT challenges.
 The problem was that the company’s software started out 20 years ago as a traditional client/server app for Windows and hadn’t evolved much over the years.

 InterVision engaged with the company to migrate their datacenters to the AWS cloud, giving them the ability to market new features and capabilities, so that self-hosted clients began seeing the value of their new model.
+We used our prescriptive Cloud Migration Lifecycle Assurance (CMLA) program to ensure all interdependencies and intricacies were captured, and that the migration process would be smooth, reliable and effective.

 We did a complete migration of 800+ EC2 instances from their on-prem environment to AWS for their legacy applications, moving only data at first.
 In total, the team spun up 800+ servers in AWS.
 The company initially used six AWS availability zones, but they downsized to five since one zone didn’t support some of the EC2 types they used.
 In total, they moved around 2.4TB of data.